aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/text-manipulation/add-text-to-xps-document/_index.md

 ---
-title: Create XPS document .NET and add text with Aspose.Page
+title: Create an XPS Document in .NET and Add Text Using Aspose.Page
 linktitle: Add Text to XPS Document
 second_title: Aspose.Page .NET API
 description: Learn how to create XPS document .NET and aspose.page add text using Aspose.Page for .NET.
 Step‑by‑step guide for .NET developers.